 SI. no Type of Instrument Percentage of exposure Circular references 1.
 Securities Lending Upto 10% Clause 12.11 of SEBI Master Circular dated June 27, 2024 2.
 Equity Derivatives for non- hedging purposes Upto 50% Clause 12.24 & 12.25 of SEBI Master Circular dated June 27, 2024.
-3. Securitized Debt Upto 10% - 4.
+3. Securitized Debt Upto 10% Clause 12.15 of SEBI Master Circular on Mutual Funds 4.
 Overseas Securities Upto 35% Clause 12.19 of the SEBI Master circular dated June 27, 2024 5.
-ReITS and InVITS Upto 10% Clause 13 in the Seventh Schedule of SEBI (Mutual Funds) Regulations 1996 6.
-Repo in Corporate debt securities The Scheme may undertake repo transactions in corporate debt securities in accordance with the directions issued by RBI and SEBI from time to time.
+ReITS and InVITS Upto 10% Clause 13 in the Seventh Schedule of SEBI (Mutual Funds) Regulations, 1996 6.
+Derivatives The scheme may use 100% of net assets of Equity & Equity related instruments derivative exposure only for hedging purpose.
+Further, in case of other than hedging purpose, the scheme shall not exceed 50% of net assets.
+The Scheme may use derivatives for such purposes as maybe permitted by the Regulations, including for the purpose of hedging and portfolio balancing, based on the Para 12.25.7 of SEBI Master circular dated June 27, 2024 opportunition evellette 1 opportunities available and subject to guidelines issued by SEBI from time to time.
+7. Repo in Corporate debt securities The Scheme may undertake repo transactions in corporate debt securities in accordance with the directions issued by RBI and SEBI from time to time.
 The gross exposure of the Scheme to repo transactions in corporate debt securities shall not be more than 10% of the net assets of the Scheme or such higher limit as may be specified by SEBI.
-Further, such investment shall be made subject to the guidelines which may be prescribed by the Board of Directors of the Asset Management Company and Trustee Company. circular dated June 27, 2024 7.
-Investment in Short Term Deposits Pending deployment of the funds in securities in terms of investment objective of the Scheme, the AMC may park the funds of the Scheme in short term deposits of the Scheduled Commercial Banks, subject to the
+Further, such investment shall be made subject to the guidelines which may be prescribed by the Board of Directors of the Asset Management Company and Trustee Company.
+Para 12.18 of SEBI Master circular dated June 27, 2024 8.
+Investment in Short Term Deposits Pending deployment of the funds in securities in terms of investment objective of the Scheme, the AMC may park the funds of the Scheme in short term deposits of the Scheduled Commercial Banks, subject to the guidelines issued by SEBI from time to time.
+Investment in liquid schemes or schemes that invest predominantly in money market instruments/ securities will be made for funds pending deployment.
+Para 12.16 of SEBI Master circular dated June 27, 2024